andreasjansson/greger.el/README.md

 It's easy to get lost when an agent is editing multiple files in quick succession.
 Or if you're afk while the agent does your work for you.

 Therefore Greger commits every change to Git.
 It means that the Git history can contain lots of commits for relatively minor changes, but it does give you the ability to revert to any previous state.

+If the Greger chat is a file that's added to the Git repository, the Greger file will also be committed along with the changes, so you have lineage of the prompts and agent decisions that resulted in each change.

 Branching is your friend here -- create a new branch for every new Greger session and keep your pieces of work separate.
 GitHub lets you squash PRs automatically, which also helps declutter the history.